VOTER BILL OF RIGHTS

 - You have the right to report any illegal or fraudulent activity to a local elections official or to the Secretary of State's Office.

 Certain voters facing life-threatening situations may qualify for confidential voter status.
-For more information, please contact the Secretary of State's Safe at Home program toll-free at 1-877-322-5227 or visit the Secretary of State's website at www.sos.ca.gov.
+For more information, please contact the Secretary of State's Safe At Home program or visit the Secretary of State's Web site at: www.sos.ca.gov.

 Back to the top